listenToRipley/angular/README.md

 In order to have access to the components, make sure the are "registered" within the [module file](`./my-first-app/src/app/app.module.ts`)

+#### Requirements

 All components is they must have a `selector` and `template`.

+##### Selectors

+You have multiple options when it comes to selectors.
+When you provide a straight string to the option it will be considered a html tag.

+If it is inside [] it will be an attribute.

+If you add a . to the front of the string, it will be a class element.

+It is important to note that you will need to update your html file accordingly to it will display correctly.

+Use the html tag, add the component as an attribute inside another tag or include the class name inside the class attribute.

+##### Templates

 Either a `templateUrl` or `template`.
 Template will allow you to write inline html elements.
 Use backticks to allow for js functionality.
 #### CLI Component Creation

 `ng generate component newComponentName`